Royal Yachting Association

 The Royal Yachting Association (RYA) is a United Kingdom national governing body for sailing, dinghy sailing, yacht and motor cruising, sail racing, RIBs and sportsboats, windsurfing and personal watercraft and a leading representative for inland waterways cruising.

 History

 The Yacht Racing Association was founded in November 1875.
 Its initial purpose was to standardize the rules of measurement to different racing yachts so that boats of different classes could compete fairly against each other.
 Membership at the time cost two guineas and was available to "former and present owners of racing yachts of and above 10 tons Thames measurement and such other gentlemen as the committee may elect".

 In 1921 the YRA incorporated the independent Sailing Boat Association and the Boat Racing Association into its body.
 In 1952 the YRA became the Royal Yachting Association (RYA).

 The RYA remains constituted as a membership association, with a Council of elected volunteers as its supreme policy-making body.
 It publishes over 110 maritime titles that are regarded internationally and is translated into more than 20 foreign languages.
 RYA Magazine is the organisation's membership magazine.

+British Sailing Team

+The RYA manages the British Sailing Team (BST), from which Team GB's Olympic sailing team is selected.
+Training and infrastructure is provided by the RYA, while central funding is through bodies such as The National Lottery.
+The British Sailing team is the most successful Olympic sailing team in the world, and sailing is the only sport in which Great Britain leads the on the Olympic medal table.